-staff complete safeguarding training that enables them to identify, understand and respond appropriately to signs of possible abuse and neglect at the earliest opportunity and in a timely and appropriate way; and

-• they have a practitioner who is designated to take lead responsibility for safeguarding children in every setting and who should liaise with local statutory children's services agencies and the CESCP as appropriate.
+- staff complete safeguarding training that enables them to identify, understand and respond appropriately to signs of possible abuse and neglect at the earliest opportunity and in a timely and appropriate way; and - they have a practitioner who is designated to take lead responsibility for safeguarding children in every setting and who should liaise with local statutory children's services agencies and the Cheshire East Safeguarding Children's Partnership (CESCP) as appropriate.
 This lead must complete child protection training.
 (Childminders must take the lead responsibility themselves.)